Ballard C. Boyd is a two-time Emmy Award nominated producer & director, based in New York City.

-He is currently a segment director & field producer at The Late Show with Stephen Colbert, directing comedy segments on CBS.
+He has been a member of the Directors Guild of America since 2018 and is currently a producer & segment director at The Late Show with Stephen Colbert, where he has directed over 120 segments on CBS.

 His narrative work has been broadcast on Comedy Central, CBS, HBO Family, Logo, E!, ESPN.com, and NBC.com, and screened at over 4 dozen film festivals.